Marquette vs. St. Thomas College Basketball BetMGM Promo Codes, Predictions & Picks - December 14

 Marquette Performance Insights

-- The Golden Eagles have a +138 scoring differential, topping opponents by 13.8 points per game.
-They're putting up 79.8 points per game to rank 87th in college basketball and are allowing 66 per outing to rank 66th in college basketball.
+- The Golden Eagles are outscoring opponents by 13.8 points per game with a +138 scoring differential overall.
+They put up 79.8 points per game (87th in college basketball) and give up 66 per outing (66th in college basketball).

-- Marquette pulls down 33.2 rebounds per game (306th in college basketball) while allowing 35.4 per outing to its opponents.
-It is outrebounded by 2.2 boards per game.
+- Marquette loses the rebound battle by 2.2 boards on average. it records 33.2 rebounds per game, which ranks 306th in college basketball, while its opponents grab 35.4 per contest.

-- The Golden Eagles rank 48th in college basketball with 102.4 points scored per 100 possessions, and 63rd in college basketball defensively with 84.7 points conceded per 100 possessions.
+- The Golden Eagles rank 48th in college basketball by averaging 102.4 points per 100 possessions on offense, and defensively are 63rd in college basketball, allowing 84.7 points per 100 possessions.

+- Marquette wins the turnover battle by 4.7 per game, committing 9.9 (49th in college basketball) while its opponents average 14.6.

-- Marquette has committed 4.7 fewer turnovers per game than its opponents, averaging 9.9 (49th in college basketball play) while forcing 14.6 (49th in college basketball).
+- St. Thomas has had fewer turnovers than its opponents this season, committing 9.3 per game (20th in college basketball) while forcing 11.3 (254th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.